“My life’s dream has always been to follow loads of rules. That’s why I joined the compliance industry.”

 This compliance ferris wheel represents the fact that we’ve lost our way a bit.
 That original intention of stopping crime, stopping criminals, and protecting the innocent?
 All too often, it’s become just a tick box exercise — a reluctant fact that we all hate that.

-On top of all of this, keeping up with changing regulations and technology on top of an increasing amount of AML scandals means it’s now crazy hard to be on a compliance team.
+On top of all of this, keeping up with changing regulations and technology on top of an increasing amount of AML scandals means it’s now really hard to be on a compliance team.
 Still, even with all of this hard work, an estimated 99%+ of money launderers get away with their crimes.

 So what else can we do?